 - Dove: Real Beauty Sketches

-Viral campaigns are often funny, shocking, or stupid.
+Top viral marketing campaigns are often funny, shocking, or stupid.
 They rarely focus on emotions because it is a hard thing to pull off.
-One brand that managed to do it was Dove.
+Viral marketing seeks engagement, shares, comments, etc. One brand that managed to hit the spot while focusing on emotions was Dove.

 They created a campaign that was beautiful and emotional, yet simple in its premise.
 The ad showed women describing themselves to an artist.
 They would then describe each other to that same artist.
 The person drawing them didn’t have the chance to take a look at them, draw them by the things said.